mlosada323/Microbiome-Data-Analysis-in-R/Demonstrations/Demonstration_2/Dem2.md

 #Filter the rows for students with both reading and math scores greater than or equal 70
 filter(tab, read >= 70, math >= 70)

-#Re-order by read and write
+#Re-order by id, read and write
 head(arrange(tab, id, read, write))

 #Use desc() to order a column in descending order